 In addition to presenting public performances, the group provides professional training for students planning careers as vocal performers and choral music educators.
 The choir is often invited to perform at conferences of the Ohio Music Education Association and Music Educators National Conference.
 In addition to performing on National Public Radio, the University Singers have toured and performed in Germany, Austria, Baltimore, Washington, D. C., Harrisburg, PA, Cleveland, Columbus, Cincinnati, and throughout Ohio.

 The ensemble has presented the Ohio premieres of Eric Whitacre's Leonardo Dreams of His Flying Machine, Rob Newell's Of Visions and Dreams Fulfilled, Karen A. Tarlow's Five Shaker Lyrics, George Andoniadis's Chief Seattle, and John Rutter's Magnificat (under the composer's direction).
 The University Singers often collaborate with the Choral Union and Symphony Orchestra to perform the great choral-orchestral masterworks.

-The Women's Chorale is an approximately 80-voice ensemble which performs music of all styles and traditions.
+The Women's Ensemble is an approximately 80-voice ensemble which performs music of all styles and traditions.
 Members are selected by audition, and the choir is open to both music and non-music majors.

-The Women's Chorale presents a formal concert on campus each quarter and also gives off-campus concerts by invitation.
+The Women's Ensemble presents a formal concert on campus each quarter and also gives off-campus concerts by invitation.
 Their a cappella chamber ensemble, Title IX, is popular across campus and in the community.

 The School of Music has an active student body with a rich history of participation in the numerous student organizations within the school.
 Students are especially encouraged to become involved in organizations related to the professional discipline in which they plan to pursue a career.
 Additionally, a number of honorary organizations are open by invitation, while still others are service in nature.